blissman/ExchangeRateWidget/readme.md

 ExchangeRateWidget is a response JavaScript widget designed to read exchange rates from the api of [fixer.io](http://fixer.io/) and allow the user to calculate currency values between EUR, CAD, and USD.

+### Deprecation Notice

+Since this repo was written, fixer.io has moved to requiring an api key.
+As a result the code will no longer work as written.

 ## Installation

 ExchangeRateWidget is simple to install by design.
 Start by including the exchangeWidget.js script into your html at the bottom of the body.